quantum-kite/kite/docs/documentation/disorder.md

 ### Example 2: mixed on-site/bond disorder

-The following example shows a definition of KITE's most general type of disorder, which includes both short-range onsite disorder terms and bond modifications.
+The following example illustrates KITE's most general type of short-range disorder, which includes both atomic defects (vacancies) and bond modifications.
 This type of disorder can be added as an object of the class [`#!python kite.StructuralDisorder`][structural_disorder].
-The procedure for adding the structural disorder is analogous to adding a hopping term to the [Pybinding lattice object][lattice].
+The procedure is analogous to adding a hopping term to the [Pybinding lattice object][lattice].

 For the sake of clarity, let us first define sublattices that will compose the disorder.